oplatek/oplatek.github.io/_posts/2016-05-15-inkscape-remarks.md

 Creating complex shapes
 -----------------------
-Select objects (by clicking on an objects, by dragging a selected area over whole objects, if you press `Shift` you can select multiple times).
+Select objects (by clicking on an objects, by dragging a selected area over whole objects or if you press `Shift` you can select objects multiple times).
-Copy them by pressing `Ctrl + C` and inserting them pasting them under cursor using `Ctrl+V`.
+Copy them by pressing `Ctrl + C` and paste them under cursor using `Ctrl+V`.
-By `Ctrl + D` you duplicate the objects which remain on the same coordinates.
+By pressing `Ctrl + D` the objects are duplicated and they remain on the same coordinates.
-Grouping objects by `Ctrl + G` is very useful if you want to maintain complex shape from multiple objects.
+If you want to maintain complex shape from multiple objects grouping objects by `Ctrl + G` is very useful .

 Colors
 ------
 Changing colours is trivial in *Fill and Stroke* menu (`Shift + Ctrl+ F`).
-A really handy tool is  a **dropper** (`F7`) which fills the color of previously selected objects with colour an area on which you click.
+A really handy tool for duplicating colour is  a **dropper** (`F7`) which fills the color of previously selected objects to object on which you click.
-If you press `Shift` it will change a stroke instead of a filling of previously selected object.
+If you press `Shift` it will change a stroke instead of a filling of the clicked object.
-Lowering opacity is useful if you want to create shapes according bitmap image in lower layers.
+Lowering opacity is especially useful if you want to create shapes according bitmap image in lower layers.

 Layers
 ------
 Layers are wonderful tool to separate your work in multiple blocks.
 Some layers can be used only as helpers and are never intended to be part of the final results.
 For example you can import a bitmap into separate layer and in new layers create a vector graphics which resembles the original bitmap.

-One can use multiple layers for creating animations.
+One can use multiple layers for creating [animations in Inkscape](http://wiki.inkscape.org/wiki/index.php/Animation-(Layers)).

-Another cool usage is a creating an [animations in Inkscape](http://wiki.inkscape.org/wiki/index.php/Animation-(Layers).
 One typically design an animation frame per one layer and then export it to [sprite sheets](https://www.codeandweb.com/what-is-a-sprite-sheet).

 Nodes and Bezier curves
 -----------------------
 Nodes on shapes let you easily modify their (Bezier) curves.
-The most important trick to know is to *Edit path by nodes* (`F2`) because you can manually adjust any shape by inserting and changing nodes.
+The most important trick to know is to *Edit path by nodes* (`F2`) because you can manually adjust any shape by inserting (*by double clicking on the edge of shape*) and changing nodes.
 You can modify even a text font which is really cool.
 Great examples of path editing are in [Inkscape advanced tutorial](https://inkscape.org/en/doc/tutorials/advanced/tutorial-advanced.en.html)